-Recommendation 7: The CNA shall review with CRTC staff, on a confidential basis, those carriers that have problematic unresolved utilization issues.
+Recommendation 8: The CNA shall review with CRTC staff, on a confidential basis, those carriers that have problematic unresolved utilization issues.

-Recommendation 8: The Commission should make it a condition of service that carriers providing TNs to other carriers and non-carriers are responsible for the receiving carriers’ utilization reporting and inventory management practices.
+Recommendation 9: The Commission should require that carriers providing TNs to other carriers and non-carriers are responsible for the receiving carriers’ utilization reporting and inventory management practices.

-Recommendation 9: CRTC staff be empowered to authorize third party audits of carrier TN inventory management practices where circumstances warrant.
+Recommendation 10: CRTC staff be empowered to authorize third party audits of carrier TN inventory management practices where circumstances warrant.
 Such costs shall be borne by the carrier under audit.
 The auditors must be qualified to perform process audits and examine provisioning records.
 Additionally, the auditor may need to examine the business records related to TNs provided by a carrier to other carriers and non-carriers and opine on the level of diligence being used to determine the level of utilization and inventory management practices of the receiving carrier.